Over the years, I’ve collected thousands of book launch ideas. Here are 10 of the most important things you SHOULD DO to create a successful event.

-This is the sixth in a series of blog posts focused on essential book marketing topics for self-published authors in our campaign, 2021: The Year To Find Your Readers.
+This is the fifth in a series of blog posts focused on essential book marketing topics for self-published authors in our campaign, 2021: The Year To Find Your Readers.
 These posts will cover topics in two categories:

 1. 100 days before publish.
 Tasks to accomplish while your book is still in production.

 2. 100 days after publish.
 The latest and greatest book marketing tactics for self-published authors.

 Book launches are a big deal for every author.
 All that stress over missed deadlines and self-doubt while laboring over your manuscript is finally coming to fruition.
 Launches are often unforgettable celebrations with your family, friends, fellow authors, and everyone who has helped you with your writing career.
 I strongly suggest you throw a big bash to commemorate the big day!

 The real reason why book launches are important

 Bookselling in the 21st century is one place where human gatekeepers have been replaced by machines — specifically, computer software algorithms.
 Even as you party with your friends, your attention needs to be focused on the inventory algorithm of the largest online bookseller in the world: Amazon.

 Amazon’s proprietary program has been designed to gauge interest in your title from the minute it’s posted through the following 30–90 days.
 The more people who visit your page, the better your chances of having your product stocked in the Amazon warehouses at launch.
 It’s all about the traffic and engagement your book receives in that vital pre-sale period that can make or break your early book sales.

 Your stretch goal should be for readers to buy your book and post reviews within this timeframe.
 While Amazon doesn’t compile all pre-sales and apply them to the release date, those early sales are important in your quest of getting a high ranking in your categories.

 Having success with your book launch